 This strategy has been proven to break bad habits much faster than simply trying to replace the entire habit loop and start again.

 Are you a master of self-discipline?
 If you are not I’ve put together a system of how you can ensure that you stay disciplined.
-Click here to find out How To Be More Self Disciplined.
+Click here to find out How To Improve Your Self Discipline.

 If you try to form many habits at the same time you could run into some trouble.
 It’s very hard to continue forming many habits at the same time without giving up.
 Especially if these habits are “keystone habits”.